-8. Gain the right amount of weight to have a healthy pregnancy.
+8. Gain a healthy amount of weight during pregnancy.

-- The first trimester does not require extra calories
+- The first trimester does not require any extra calories.

-- The third trimester requires an extra 450 calories per day
+- The third trimester requires an additional 450 calories per day.

 9. Get plenty of rest.

-This may be easier said than done.
+Getting rest may be easier said than done.
 Most moms-to-be expect sleepless nights to start after the baby is born.
-Unfortunately, many feel the sleep deprivation long before their due date.
+Unfortunately, many feel the sleep struggle long before their due date.